Luis-Otter/portfolio-project/README.md

 Based on the breakdown above, a linear "narrative" structure would be best; lead each individual through the page from start to finish in a logical sequence.
 The begining will introduce the subject, then I can have a section about what to look for, followed by the coping strategies, and then I could have a section on where to get help.
 This would cater to most of the must-have user story elements and produce a MVP that can be improved further if there is time.

+The site is structured in this way as it allows to most important information to appear at the top.
+That is to say, the logical way of providing this information is to give the coping strategies after the symptoms (as someone might see the symptoms, decide they haven't seen any, and then leave the page; such a person will not be interested in the strategies or resources).
+Thus the most important information is placed closest to the top.

 My initial designs for the mobile (small devices) look like this...

 ![wireframe for small devices](README+/images/small-device-example.png)